Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Qualitative Properties of the Connected Components of CMTs

-\begin{lemma}[Finite Collision] In \Cref{model1}, assume that $[\bs G, \bs o]$ is ergodic, and that not almost all samples of $[\bs G, \bs o]$ satisfy the path-collision property.
-Then, {in almost every sample of $\bs G$}, two Markov chains on $\bs G$ started from any two points intersect finitely often a.s. \end{lemma} \begin{proof} Given $\epsilon>0$, let $\bs S$ be the set of $x\in \bs G$ such that two chains started from $x$ path-collide with probability at most $1-\epsilon$.
+\begin{lemma}[Finite Intersection] In \Cref{model1}, assume that $[\bs G, \bs o]$ is ergodic, and that not almost all samples of $[\bs G, \bs o]$ satisfy the path-intersection property.
+Then, {in almost every sample of $\bs G$}, two Markov chains on $\bs G$ started from any two points intersect finitely often a.s. \end{lemma} \begin{proof} Given $\epsilon>0$, let $\bs S$ be the set of $x\in \bs G$ such that two chains started from $x$ path-intersect with probability at most $1-\epsilon$.
 By the assumption, we may fix $\epsilon$ such that $\bs S\neq\emptyset$ a.s.
 So, the triviality of $\sigfield{path}{I}{}$ (\Cref{thm:pathErgodic}) implies that the Markov chain on $\bs G$ started from $\bs o$ hits $\bs S$ infinitely many times.